metametapod/filters/README.md

 # Can run via cron, etc.
 ./scripts/update
 ./scripts/generate/abp
+./scripts/generate/cookies
 ./scripts/generate/hosts
 ./scripts/generate/little-snitch
 ```

-Note that generating the hosts file is expensive and may not be feasible on
+Note that generating some filters is expensive and may not be feasible on slower
-slower machines.
+machines.

 Changes to the scripts in the repository can be pulled and vetted as-needed.